Italian Lemon Knot Cookies; Italian Wedding Cookies; Italian Lemon Cookies; Italian Lemon Drop Cookies; anginetti or more appropriately, tarallucci.

 - Bake for 12-15 minutes or until bottoms are lightly browned.

-- Transfer cookies to wire rack to cool.
+- Transfer cookies to the wire rack to cool.

 - Glaze cookies before serving.